andreapollastri/cipi/README.md

 ## Features
 - Easy install: Configure a server with a click in less than ten minutes without be an expert.

-- Perfect stack for PHP devs: Cipi comes with nginx, PHP 7.2, 7.3, 7.4, MySql 5.7, Composer, npm and Supervisor.
+- Perfect stack for PHP devs: Cipi comes with nginx, PHP 7.4 (and older versions for legacy) MySql 5.7, Composer, npm and Supervisor.

 - Server Management: Manage one or more servers in as easy as a few clicks.